How I Beat The Odds

 In closing I would like to stress to kids the importance of chasing your dreams.
 Set your goals high and have a plan of action in reaching your goals.
 Relentlessly follow through on your plan and embrace the adversity you will face along the way.

 With best regards,

-Below is a photo gallery from my childhood through college.
+Below is a photo gallery from my childhood through my professional career.
 Click on the thumbnails to enlarge.